Bridgeton incident

-The Bridgeton incident was the mining of the supertanker by Iranian IRGC navy near Farsi Island in the Persian Gulf on July 24, 1987.
+The Bridgeton incident was the mining of the supertanker by the Iranian IRGC navy near Farsi Island in the Persian Gulf on July 24, 1987.
 The ship was sailing in the first convoy of Operation Earnest Will, the U.S. response to Kuwaiti requests to protect its tankers from attack amid the Iran–Iraq War.

-The explosion of an Iranian mine in the Gulf's shipping channel damaged Bridgeton's outer hull but did not prevent it from completing its voyage.
+The explosion of an Iranian mine in the Gulf's shipping channel damaged Bridgeton's outer hull but did not prevent her from completing her voyage.
 Nevertheless, the incident was a propaganda victory for Iran.
 The captain of the ship complained about the information given to the press, by United States politicians following a meeting with President Reagan, and the fact that four warships and a carrier group could not prevent Iran from placing a small minefield in the supposedly secret, but compromised, route of the tanker.